It's Never too Late...to start studying!

 Fast-forward to a month after that, I was sitting in Bwari in a law school class, my results were coming out that day and I didn’t know what to expect.
 I COULD NOT FOCUS in class, all I could think of were my results.
 But after all my fear, I came to a position of complete trust where, I believed that God had got me no matter what and I had nothing to fear.
 This was a powerful moment, I had taken my hands off my own desires, and was 100% trusting God no matter the outcome.
 When I checked my results, I didn’t just have a First Class on my Jurisprudence exam, I had achieved all firsts in all my assessments that year; more importantly, I had achieved a First Class Degree with Honours!

 I remembered having fears that my Jurisprudence exam would mess up my degree, and it would be the reason I didn’t get a first class degree, but I held on to the promises of God and not the lies of the devil.
-And that’s all those things are, ‘lies’.
+And that’s what all those things are, ‘lies’.
 TD Jakes in one of his sermons said, ‘the word of God says that God thinks thoughts of peace and not of evil towards us and so if you ever have thoughts that are not of peace then they are not from God’.
 I had believed God’s promises even if they didn’t seem possible at the time.
 I encouraged someone else when I did not feel encouraged myself, and I saw God’s favour manifest from everywhere around me, up until the end.
 This post was meant to be on encouraging others, but there have been so many other lessons lol I need to stop talking too much.

 I don’t know how your day is going, but if you have those thoughts of failure and fear or any thoughts that are not of peace.
 Girl!
 That’s the lie of the devil.
 I want you to hold on to this and believe it because it is your word! and that is this: “no eye has seen, no ear has heard, no human mind can fathom, the amazing and beautiful things that God has planned for you (1 Corinthians 2:9), so wipe your tears baby girl! don’t let the enemy fill you with shame, when God has already won the victory!
 Smile!
 You are beautiful and guess what’s better?
 Jesus loves you!
 And He knows your name!
 (I mean, how else would you have found this post right when you needed it, if He didn’t know your name ;) He is with you, He sees you, He is close to you and He will never leave you.
 I assure you, you haven’t seen your best days yet!
 Just be patient and see God show off with you!
 Girl!
 Nations shall call you blessed!!!
 (Malachi 3:12)